bluebanquise/bluebanquise/roles/core/diskless/readme.rst

    1 - Generate a new livenet image
    2 - Mount an existing livenet image
-   3 - Unount an existing livenet image
+   3 - Unmount an existing livenet image
    4 - Resize livenet image

    Select an action